jmvsevilleja/robot-tracker-backend-express/Readme.md

 # Robot Tracker API

-This is a simple app to list and track your robots.
+This is a simple API to list and track your robots.
 Each robot has a name and a purpose.
 You can browse (list), read (view), edit, add, and delete a robot.

 ## Technologies Used